BlueBrain/web-data-container/README.md

         # data is an array of type <numpy.ndarray>, do something with it ...
 ```

-More examples can be found in the **tests** directory of this repository.
+More examples can be found in the `examples` and `tests` directories of this repository.

-# Examples
-As a reference, many examples can be found in the `examples` folder.
-Some are
-using data generated from the source itself, some others are using input files.
+Some are using data generated from the source itself, some others are using input files.

 # Comparison